lamlamchu/HTE/README.md

 **Project Overview**:

 **The Problem We Saw:**
-Age between 8 to 12 years old kids are curious to everything they saw, and parents are busy.
+Age between 8 to 12 years old kids are curious to everything they see, and parents are busy.
 When handed a phone or tablet, children enter a world full of strangers, scams, and hidden dangers.
 A "fun" link can lead to a phishing site.
 A "friendly" stranger might be a predator.
 Telling kids "be careful" isn't enough.
 They need to see the danger, experience it, and learn from it before it’s real.

 **Our Solution:**